maggiewolff/maggiewolff.github.io/_talks/speaker.md

 What I can talk about:
 - PR for Data Teams: Communication Beyond Storytelling and Visualizations
 - How to Measure the User Experience and the Impact of Effort on Outcomes
+- Other topics related to analytics for marketing, product, growth, customer sucess
 - Pivoting to Analytics & Data Science
 - How to Create a Professional Network